with Regina Brandow & Brian McIlvain

 PLEASE REGISTER TO ATTEND THIS EVENT.

-YOU WILL BE TAKEN TO A PAGE WITH THE DETAILS OF HOW YOU CAN VIEW THE VIRTUAL WORKSHOP VIA ZOOM.
+YOU WILL BE TAKEN TO A PAGE WITH THE DETAILS OF HOW YOU CAN VIEW THE VIRTUAL WORKSHOP AND WILL RECEIVE A CONFIRMATION EMAIL FROM ZOOM.

 ABOUT YOUR HOSTS